square/square-connect-go-sdk/swagger/docs/InvoicesApi.md

 > CancelInvoiceResponse CancelInvoice(ctx, body, invoiceId)
 CancelInvoice

 Cancels an invoice.
 The seller cannot collect payments for  the canceled invoice.
-You cannot cancel an invoice in a terminal state: `PAID`, `REFUNDED`, `CANCELED`, or `FAILED`.
+You cannot cancel an invoice in the `DRAFT` state or in a terminal state: `PAID`, `REFUNDED`, `CANCELED`, or `FAILED`.

 ### Required Parameters